aboyce/aws/concepts/Deployment.md

 ### Serverless Application Model (SAM)

 CloudFormation extension optimised for serverless.
 It offers new serverless resource types; functions, API, and tables.
 Also supports anything CloudFormation supports.

+Provides simplified syntax for defining serverless resources (APIs, Lambda, DynamoDB tables etc.).

+User the SAM CLI to package the deployment code, upload to S3 and then deploy.

+#### Commands

+`sam package` packages and uploads to S3

+`same deploy` deploys using Cloud Formation